nicholaskerklaan/writing/portfolio/arguments.md

 ***Premise 2:*** Portugal is in Europe.

-***Conclusion:*** The sky is blue?
+***Conclusion:*** The sky is blue.

 See the difference?
 Whether or not it's true that my dog's name is Luna or that Portugal is in Europe has absolutely no bearing on whether or not the sky is blue.
-This argument would be invalid even if all the premises and the conclusion are true (which in this case, they are).
+In this case, the premises and conclusion are all true, but the argument remains invalid.

 If an argument is both valid and all the premises are true, philosophers call it *sound*.
 To see how an argument could be valid but not sound, we can look at one more example: